krichard410/krichard410/README.md

 - Blockchain and Cryptocurrency
 - Learning new technologies and languages
 - Working with teams on technical projects
+- Front end technologies, like React and Vue

 ### 🌱 Currently learning:
 - Ruby on Rails